 Sadly, a sandstorm cut our visit short and it was time for us to scramble back to the hotel with hooded eyes.
 Instantaneously, the shops began to close; one after the other like falling dominoes.
 It surprised me at how fast the storm had fallen upon us.
-There was lighting in the sky striking down at the slum, people of all ages were manoeuvring to get to shelter; a modern day Scramble for Africa.
+There was lighting in the sky striking down at the slum, people of all ages were maneuvring to get to shelter, a modern-day Scramble for Africa.
 The corrugated roofs were rattling from the commotion.
 Nature is our best friend but can easily turn into our worst enemy.

 Click Here To See More